Updated 12/20/2022 to add a video link to the episode.

 Also By This Author

 When he was in high school, Jay appeared on the TV game show, Wheel of Fortune, during My Favorite Teacher week.
 As a contestant, he competed against other teams comprising high school students and their favorite teachers.
+(Watch the episode.)

 In 1992, the production staff at Wheel of Fortune contacted high schools in specific cities to select students to try out as show contestants.
 Jay and his four teammates serving on his school’s Quiz Bowl team were chosen.